-Gradle, on the other hand, was designed from scratch by Google engineers in Gradle to build hybrid applications using Groovy, becoming one of its main languages.
+Gradle, on the other hand, was designed from scratch by Google engineers in Gradle to build hybrid applications using Groovy, which became one of its main languages.
 Gradle can be seen as an open-source alternative to Maven that is faster and more lightweight due to the use of Groovy language and the plugins available.
 The Gradle project is less than a year old and has not yet been fully polished.
 However, these shortcomings are slowly being improved as compared to Maven.

 Have you ever been stuck on a feature or project because it just doesn’t compile/run/build as expected?
-When you’re working on Android and Java, a single code or configuration mistake can make your entire build fail.
+When working on Android and Java, a single code or configuration mistake can make your entire build fail.
 Now you can automate your Android development with the Gradle Build Automation Tool.

-In order to proceed with this article, you need the following:
+To proceed with this article, you need the following:

 - A Rocky Linux 8 server with a minimum of 2GB of RAM.